ahmed-mahmood-hanafy/carsaccidents/README.md

-# car acidents data investigation
+# car accidents data investigation
-IDA
+EDA
 using r ggplot to visualize an interisting data set i hope you enjoy it